madhavane-y/cloud_connect/README.md

-This is the cloud Automation Solution for **TCS Inframind 2k19**.
+This is the cloud Automation Solution for **AWS** under current attempt.
--- Team Animus
+Future works are planned for extending the features and support to other cloud services too!